MANOJ KUMAR RAWAT

 -

-Handy glossary, formulae, and quick-reference tools
+Handy glossary, formulae, and quick-reference tool

-Structured across 18 concise chapters, the book combines lucid explanations, infographics, and case studies to make technical topics easy to grasp.
-It includes a dedicated section on India’s rare-earth and carbon strategy, a comprehensive glossary, and a reference bibliography for deeper exploration.
+It includes a dedicated section on India’s critical minerals and carbon strategy, along with a comprehensive glossary and a reference bibliography for deeper exploration.

 About the author